gkevinb/cv/README.md

 `src/pdf` : Source code for pdf exportable version

-`assets/` : Source code for CV and other assets
+`assets` : Source code for CV and other assets

 ## Commands